nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <b>Preconditions: Appointment exists in appointment list, and it is indicated as done.</b>

-<b>Guarantees: Appointment indicated as undone.</b>
+<b>Guarantees: Appointment indicated as not done.</b>

 <b>MSS</b>
 1. User requests to list all appointments.
 2. Homerce shows a list of appointments.
-3. User requests to mark a specific appointment as undone.
+3. User requests to mark a specific appointment as not done.
-4. Homerce indicate that the appointment have not been completed.
+4. Homerce indicates that the appointment has not been completed.
-5. Homerce <ins>deletes a revenue (UC028)</ins>.
+5. Homerce <ins>deletes a revenue (UC008)</ins>.
 6. Homerce displays all appointments in the appointment list.
 7. Homerce displays a successful listed message.

 <b>Extensions</b>
 3a.
 Invalid index provided.
     3a1.
 Homerce displays an error message.
     Use case ends.

 5a.
 No revenue matches found.
     a1.
 Homerce displays an error message.
     Use case resumes at step 6.
 </pre>

 ### Revenue Tracker